 Where to pick your own fruit in Essex

 Nothing is more satisfying than eating a delicious piece of fruit that you’ve picked yourself.
-Strawberries with cream whilst watching Wimbledon or some blackberries and raspberries in a nice crumble - here are 10 farms where you can PYO
+Here are 9 farms in Essex where you can PYO

 1) Cammas Hall Fruit Farm, Hatfield Broad Oak